AdamWalters1/Q2-R-Project-Group-8/README.md

 ## Introduction:
 * **Describe the text you are analyzing and why you choose it:**
     * We are analyzing text from chatgpt by giving it the prompt "Write a 300 word essay on the future of A.I." five times.
-There are some alterations on the prompt to help generate a difference in the essay, for example: "Write... on the future of A.I. in the perspective of a pessimist".
+There are some alterations on the prompt to help generate a difference in the essay, for example: "Write... on the future of A.I. *in the perspective of a pessimist*".
 We choose this text to see if chatgpt will have a negative or positive connotation with the future of A.I.

 * **Describe the methods you will use to analyze the text:**
     * Methods we will use are TF-IDF to help find the most common words used and plot graph and sentiment analysis to help determine if the tone of the text is positive or negative.